Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Algorithms

 \subsection{Prior work}

-As introduced in Section~\ref{sec:I}, the initialization stage aims to produce a desired estimate that falls into the $\delta$-neighborhood of the target signal $\x$. \begin{enumerate} \item Earlier researches contain two steps for initialization.
+As introduced in Section~\ref{sec:I}, the initialization stage aims to produce a desired estimate that falls into the $\delta$-neighborhood of the target signal $\x$. \begin{enumerate} \item Earlier initialization approaches typically involve two steps:

 \textbf{Step 1:} {\it Construct a spectrum $\mathbf{Z}$ and take the diagonal entries to be the set $\{Z_j\}_{j=1}^n$.
-Sorting $\{Z_j\}_{j=1}^n$ and taking the first $k$ indices yields the final support estimate $S$.} Generally, the expectation of $\mathbf{Z}$ takes the form as follow
+Sorting $\{Z_j\}_{j=1}^n$ and taking the first $k$ indices yields the final support estimate $S$.} Generally, the expectation of $\mathbf{Z}$ takes the following form:

 Thus, the expectation of $Z_j$ takes the following form